THE FORGE

 Total Pledges Received

+The amount of dollars (seeds) we earn over a lifetime can be a huge sum, but if those seeds are not managed wisely, much of what we earn can be scattered and lost.
 When we take a purposeful, biblical approach—treating our finances as seeds entrusted to us by God—we can multiply what has been given into an abundant harvest that blesses our families, advances His work, and secures our future.

-• Before we can manage money well, we must understand who owns it.
+Before we can manage money well, we must understand who owns it.
 Psalm 24:1 declares, “The earth is the Lord’s, and everything in it.”
 That means our resources—our time, gifts, possessions, and even our ability to earn—belong to Him.
 We are merely trustees.
+When we embrace this truth, financial planning transforms from a mere task into an act of worship and obedience.

-• Managing a budget (cash flow planning) may not sound exciting, but it is one of the most powerful tools for planting seeds of wealth and creating lasting impact.
+Managing a budget (cash flow planning) may not sound exciting, but it is one of the most powerful tools for planting seeds of wealth and creating lasting impact.
 Many of us are surprised to learn how much we spend, which often leads to unnecessary debt.
+The START framework provides a simple guide:

-• Seek God’s wisdom and ask Him to guide our financial decisions.
-When we embrace this truth, financial planning transforms from a mere task into an act of worship and obedience.
+S – Seek God’s wisdom and ask Him to guide our financial decisions.

-• Think about where we are today and where we want to be in the future.
+T – Think about where we are today and where we want to be in the future.

-• Review the plan regularly to ensure progress and maintain positive cash flow.
+R – Review the plan regularly to ensure progress and maintain positive cash flow.
 Once the cash flow foundation is strong, we can begin planning in other areas such as risk management, investing, tax strategies, retirement, and estate planning.

-• Tune the plan as life changes, aligning new opportunities and goals with God’s purpose while refining broader strategies for long-term growth.
+T – Tune the plan as life changes, aligning new opportunities and goals with God’s purpose while refining broader strategies for long-term growth.

 Conclusion